 Alarmingly, despite all the good news, Kaiser-Frazer still lost money for 1951: $12.3 million, almost as much as in 1950.
 Some of the loss reflected the money Kaiser-Frazer had spent to buy the Continental Motor Company’s Detroit Manufacturing Division, which made Kaiser’s engines.
 Nevertheless, the numbers were discouraging.

 A central problem was that Kaiser-Frazer was still building more cars than it could sell.
 When sales slumped later in the year, the company ended up with 8,000 leftover ’51 cars.
 Kaiser-Frazer’s remaining Detroit veterans were also very critical of the company’s spending, chiding extravagances like allowing executives to order costly custom-trimmed cars for personal use.
 The fact that the Kaisers and many of their senior staff were still based in California also resulted in enormous travel costs.

-Perhaps the biggest and more difficult problem was the one that had led to the final split between Henry Kaiser and Joseph Frazer back in 1949: the company’s heavily reliance on credit to make up for its lack of capital.
-By 1951, Kaiser-Frazer’s already high overhead was further inflated by heavy interest and finance charges on a debt load that now exceeded the aggregate market value of the company’s stock.
+Perhaps the biggest and more difficult problem was the one that had led to the final split between Henry Kaiser and Joseph Frazer back in 1949: the company’s heavy reliance on credit to make up for its lack of capital.
+By 1951, Kaiser-Frazer’s already high overhead was further inflated by interest and finance charges on a debt load that now exceeded the aggregate market value of the company’s stock.

 THE VALLEY OF THE SHADOW